mmadde10/TestFlowAI/README.md

 # TestFlowAI
-Testing AI
+ My Repo to learn ML and Tensor Flow using Google ML Training.

 ## Warning!
-This version of Tensorflow is not optimized for CPU.
+* This version of Tensorflow is not optimized for CPU.
 If you have a GPU then you are fine.
 CPU will work but will throw some warnings.
 To optimize please [Build from Source](https://www.tensorflow.org/install/install_sources)
+* This source code is meant for educational purposes only.